Size8 feet (2.4 m)

 - The juvenile goliath grouper, which is less than 39 inches (100 cm), is tawny or yellowish-brown in color with irregular darker brown vertical bands.
 The larger adult fish is gray or greenish with pale blotches and smaller dark brown or blackish spots scattered over the upper part of its head, body and pectoral fins.

-- The goliath grouper feeds primarily on crustaceans, especially spiny lobsters, as well as turtles, fish and stingrays.
+- The goliath grouper feeds primarily on crustaceans, especially spiny lobsters, turtles, fish and stingrays.

 - Few fish eat lobsters because of their size, but they are a favorite food of the goliath grouper.